SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Results

 \subsection{Additional Observations and Experiments in Digital Space}

 \textbf{Lower poison rates when backdooring \acl{ffe} models}.
-So far, we have implemented \acl{ffe} \aclp{ba} with a poison rate $\beta$ of $0.05$ in a \acl{pl} context.
+So far, \acl{ba} on face feature extractors have used a poison rate $\beta$ of $0.05$ in a \acl{pl} context.
 We are now interested in lowering this rate and see when an \acl{a2o} attack starts to fail.

-What we observe is that, by gradually lowering the poison rate to $\beta=0.0005$, a face feature extractor still reliably learns a BadNets~\cite{gu2019badnets} backdoor (see Tab.~\ref{tab:annex_lower_poison_rate}).
+By gradually lowering the poison rate to $\beta=0.0005$, we observe that a face feature extractor still reliably learns a BadNets backdoor~\cite{gu2019badnets} (see Tab.~\ref{tab:annex_lower_poison_rate}).
 However, backdoor learning completely fails at $\beta=0.0001$.
-We explain the stark difference between by our training regimen and especially our chose batch size.
+The stark difference stems from the model's training regimen and especially the chosen batch size.
 As $\beta$ goes below $\beta=0.0005$, a poisoned face is less reliably present in successive training batches.
-We estimate that the absence of backdoored samples in some batches leads to an extractor forgetting enough between poisoned batches that the backdoor is never learned.
+It appears that the absence of backdoored samples in some batches leads to an extractor forgetting enough between poisoned batches that the backdoor is never learned.